grannycart/by-sound-alone_source/dc-manuscript/2_Chapter.md

 For the next few hours she chain-smoked and listened to the emptiness of the ocean around them on the passive sonar.
 It was a mind-numbing task trying to pick out a signal from the muted hiss and rush that came to her from the choppy surface.
 She swept the sonar mics in a circle covering every direction out from the _Prospect_ and back again.
 Having not found anything, she would then begin again.
 The continual effort at maintaining her attention on the search butted against the complete lack of any signal to focus on or track.
 She was beginning to think the best move might be to go check that they had enough food and water supplies to survive weeks of drifting on open ocean.

-Except then, way off their rear port side, a very soft throbbing came into her headset.
+Except then, way off their rear port side, a soft throbbing came into her headset.
 She closed her eyes.
 It was faint and threaded, like the last heartbeats of a leviathan.
 She opened her eyes and glanced at the radar sweep, but it remained completely clean.

 She called Hemi over.
 "Listen to this, and tell me what you think it is."